Abu Yusuf: Doctrine and methodology

 As a disciple of Abu Hanifa, Abu Yusuf's doctrine largely presupposes that of his mentor.
 His writings and prominent political positions helped advance the Hanafi school of Islamic law throughout the Islamic empire.
 While most of his legal opinions (fatwas) were firmly rooted in the doctrine and methodology espoused by his former teacher, there are some points on which he diverged and revealed his own legal thought.

 Abu Yusuf's greatest legacy is in affirming and advancing the Hanafi legal school as the predominant source of legal thought in the Islamic empire and providing a legal framework for defining and restricting caliphal authority in regard to fiscal policy.
+As the chief jurist for Abbasid Caliph Harun al-Rashid, he wrote the book Kitab al-Kharaj.
+This book outlined Abu Yusuf's ideas on taxation, public finance, and agricultural production.
+He discussed proportional tax on produce instead of fixed taxes on property as being superior as an incentive to bring more land into cultivation.
+He also advocated forgiving tax policies which favor the producer and a centralized tax administration to reduce corruption.
+Abu Yusuf favored the use of tax revenues for socioeconomic infrastructure, and included discussion of various types of taxes, including sales tax, death taxes, and import tariffs.